 Marketing Budget Examples

 You might find it helpful to check out a few existing templates for marketing budgets.
-Below is one example, and you will find many more here, here, and here.
+Below is one example, and you will find many more by checking out these SmartSheet, Score and HubSpot articles.
 You might have to modify these depending on the specific goals of your business, but these templates should give you a good start to planning out your own budget.

 For help on creating a marketing budget for your business, contact IGW today.